f5devcentral/f5-velos-training/docs/velos_networking.rst

 | F5-UPG-VELPSM4XLR3M | VELOS Field Upgrade: QSFP28-QSFP+ Breakout Cable for PSM4 ONLY.
 MPO/APC to 4LC (3 Meter)   |
 +---------------------+--------------------------------------------------------------------------------------------+

-Below are the breakout cables for the BX520 QSFP-DD (400Gb) ports to support 4 x 100Gb connectivity.
-The QSFP-DD optics when configured for unbundled mode will break out into or 4 x 100Gb (with a 400Gb QSFP-DD optic).
+Below are the breakout cables for the BX520 QSFP-DD (400Gb) DR4+ ports to support 4 x 100Gb connectivity.
+The QSFP-DD DR4+ optics when configured for unbundled mode will break out into or 4 x 100Gb (with a 400Gb QSFP-DD optic).
 You will need to utilize a breakout cable to allow the single physical port to break out into 4 lower speed ports.
 The following breakout cable SKUs can be ordered and utilized on the BX520 blade for 4 x 100Gb connectivity.
 Note, they come in different lengths (3 meters, or 10 meters).

+The table below displays the breakout cables for the following BIDI optics: **F5-UPG-VEL-QDD-DR4+**.

 +----------------------+--------------------------------------------------------------------------------------------+
 | F5-UPG-VEL-QDD-4X-3M | VELOS Field Upgrade: QSFP-DD Breakout Cable 400G to 4x100G, MPO-12 to 4LC (3 Meter)        |